The Bath Half Marathon is inviting business to enter the event’s Corporate Challenge – a unique team building and fundraising […]

 2018 OFFICIAL RACE CHARITY APPLICATIONS

-Applications from local charities and new charity partners are particularly welcomed
+We particularly welcome applications from local charities and new charity partners

 Details of our 2018 charity scheme can be downloaded from the links below :